 You have an HOURGLASS figure

-You have a well defined waistline and can buy a top and bottom in the same size - you are completely balanced.
+With a well defined waistline and can buy a top and bottom in the same size - you are completely balanced.

-If you gain weight you will likely put it on all over your body, you'll keep a neat waist and maintain the balance top and bottom.
+If you gain weight you will likely put it on all evenly over your body, you'll keep a neat waist and maintain the balance top and bottom.

 We're all different shapes and sizes but if this is the nearest body shape to your own, it's LOGICAL to choose the most flattering shapes for this feminine shape.